Financial analysis and management skills enhance your preparation for success in your

 ACCT 410.
 Federal Individual Income Tax.
 3 Credits.

 Federal income tax relating to individuals to include the more complex tax situations.
 A computerized individual income tax preparation is used as a part of the course.
-Prerequisites: ACCT 201; Junior or Senior Standing; declared CoBPA majors only.
+Prerequisite: ACCT 201.
 F,S.

 ACCT 416.
 Business Law for Accountants.
 3 Credits.